 Reflection on Luke 11:15-26 ~

-In my restlessness, in my desire to change the world, what do I “hear,” distractions to do this or that, or rather grace in the form of pure peace, love and charity of God?
-These gifts are armor against evil, shaped as a compassionate smile or in words, cast towards someone in need, ablaze in my eyes.
-I must let Christ’s love ripple in my actions today as both defense and offense in the constant second subtle and sometimes-stronger wave.
+In my restlessness and desire to change the world, what do I “hear.”
+More often than not, there are distractions to do this or that rather than the will of God.
+More preferably, I would like to sense grace in the form of pure peace, love, and charity of God.
+These gifts are our armor against evil, shaped as a compassionate smile or blessed words ablaze in our eyes.
+We are easily able cast these towards someone in need.
+I pray that Christ’s love ripples in our actions today as defense and offense in the constant threat of evil.
+If we do not, we become susceptible to a type of evil that is not subtle.
+This type contains aggressive waves of vices that consume us.

 15 But some of them said, “He casts out demons by Beelzebul, the ruler of the demons.”
 16 Others, to test him, kept demanding from him a sign from heaven.
 17 But he knew what they were thinking and said to them, “Every kingdom divided against itself becomes a desert, and house falls on house.
 18 If Satan also is divided against himself, how will his kingdom stand? —for you say that I cast out the demons by Beelzebul.
 19 Now if I cast out the demons by Beelzebul, by whom do your exorcists cast them out?
 Therefore they will be your judges.
 20 But if it is by the finger of God that I cast out the demons, then the kingdom of God has come to you.
 21 When a strong man, fully armed, guards his castle, his property is safe.
 22 But when one stronger than he attacks him and overpowers him, he takes away his armor in which he trusted and divides his plunder.
 23 Whoever is not with me is against me, and whoever does not gather with me scatters.